P-seudonymous/cryptonite_taskphase_aryan/TP_2/Hardware/HTP.md

 My answer:

-The mathematical definition of baudrate is bits per second. another formula for baudrate is => `1/Time(smallest bit)`, just like `f=1/T`. therefore, this approach will give the 'custom' baudrate for the signal.
+The mathematical definition of baudrate is signal changes per second. another formula for baudrate is => `1/Time(smallest bit)`, just like `f=1/T`. therefore, this approach will give the 'custom' baudrate for the signal.